The Level 1 BMX Coaching Course has been developed by BMX Australia, the National Sporting Organisation for BMX in Australia.

 Candidates are required to:

 The coaching course aims to provide coaches with an introduction to the principles of planning, implementing, analysing and revising BMX coaching programs.
-This is achieved through an understanding, and the application, of the underpinning knowledge of the NCAS Accreditation Program in relation to BMX.

 At the successful completion of the L1 BMX coaching course, the coach will be able to: